Showtime Series 'Rust' Starring Jeff Daniels Set To Begin This Week

 Currently, Pennsylvania’s film tax credit is capped at $70 million.

-There’s a bill in the state senate that would raise the cap to $125 million.MORE NEWS: Aliquippa Residents Turn To Independent Testing In Fight For 2nd Opinion On Water
+There’s a bill in the state senate that would raise the cap to $125 million.MORE NEWS: Family's Attorney Says Pine-Richland Officials Used Child As Scapegoat For Football Coaching Staff Losing Jobs

 Meanwhile, the producers of “Rust” say they will allow residents to have access to their homes during Thursday’s shoot.